 Can I have a reciprocal relationship with the reviewee?

-If you have been requested to provide a peer review - and the reviewee has not made contact with you then contact them to set up an initial pre-observation planning and discussion meeting.
+If a colleague has asked you to assist as a reviewer and the reviewee has not made contact with you then contact them to set up an initial pre-observation planning and discussion meeting.

 At the pre-observation meeting the following questions should be discussed: